 Areas of Research

-Dr. Abramovich’s research has led to groundbreaking practice and policy reform, including the launch of Canada’s first dedicated transitional housing program for 2SLGBTQ+ youth.
+Dr. Abramovich’s research has led to groundbreaking practice and policy reform, including the launch of Canada’s first dedicated housing programs for 2SLGBTQ+ youth.
 He has worked closely with all levels of government to develop policies and strategies that address the needs of 2SLGBTQ+ youth and young adults experiencing homelessness and is committed to research that successfully and ethically engages marginalized populations.

 Learn more about Dr. Abramovich's research into 2SLGBTQ+ youth homelessness in this video.